larslorch/stadion/README.md

 The target dataset for learning the SDEs contains i.i.d. samples from the stationary density, not a time series.
+Put differently, we perform system identification from the stationary distribution.
 When provided with [several datasets](#multiple-interventional-datasets) (e.g., from different experimental conditions), the algorithm learns one SDE model that fits all observed distributions